rgreat/UniGUI_MinimizedForm/README.md

 UniMinimizedForm.pas

 Unit which automatically handle form Maximize/Restore/Minimize/Resize for base UniGUI TUniForm class in MDI style.
+Also keep form header on the main form, in the reach of the user.

+Usage:
-Just add it in uses on any UniGUI form in interface section:
+Just add UniMinimizedForm.pas to uses on any UniGUI form in interface section:

 ```
 unit MyForm;